-Activates the Opacity slider, and the Invert checkbox, which allows the user to set the opacity level, and Invert the display.
+Activates the Opacity slider which allows the user to set the opacity level Activates the Invert checkbox.
+The user can check this box to Invert the key.

 Luma Key

 Show the video luma keyed over a checkerboard or image.

 Activates the Browse button.
 This opens a standard browser, which allows the user to load a TGA/PNG/BMP/JPG/v210/YUV to use as the background for the luma key, instead of the checkerboard.